pjgpetecodes/rpirobot/workshop/06-flash-led.md

 # Flash LEDs #

-- Make sure you're in the rpirobot Project directory
+- Make sure you're in the robot_firmware Project directory
 - Install the `System.Device.Gpio` Nuget Package

     ```
     dotnet add package System.Device.Gpio
     ```

-- Back on your machine, open the new rpirobot project in code.
+- Back on your machine, open the new robot_firmware project in code.
 - For Windows;
-    - Navigate to the rpirobot folder via `\\<Pi Host Name>\share\rpirobot`
+    - Navigate to the robot_firmware folder via `\\<Pi Host Name>\share\robot_firmware`
     - Open the folder by right clicking in the empty space near the files and click "Open with Code"

     <p align="center">